Navid200/xDrip/docs/Starting-G6.md

 1. If you are using an old version of xDrip, [update](./Updates.md) to the current stable release.

-2. Set "G5/G6/G7/1 Transmitter" under &nbsp; Settings &#8722;> [Hardware Data Source](./HardwareDataSource.md).
+2. Set `G5/G6/G7/1 Transmitter` under &nbsp; `Settings` &#8722;> [`Hardware Data Source`](./HardwareDataSource.md).

-3. Is there a "Start G6 Sensor" stuck in the queue on the G5/G6/G7 status page?
-Please note that in the last step when you start sensor, there will be a "Start G6 Sensor" in the queue for one read cycle (up to 5 minutes).
+3. Is there a `Start G6 Sensor` stuck in the queue on the G5/G6/G7 status page?
+Please note that in the last step when you start sensor, there will be a `Start G6 Sensor` in the queue for one read cycle (up to 5 minutes).
 That is expected and does not count as a stuck command.
 A stuck command remains in the queue and does not clear.
 ![](./images/queue-stuck.png)
 If there is a command stuck in the queue, [clear the queue](./Clear-queue.md).